Setting the standards

 - Flags are tested in a wind tunnel at the Uplands airport facility in Ottawa, Ontario.

-- There are three sets of standards for flags: indoor, outdoor and one-event-only (like those distributed on Canada Day).
+- There are three sets of standards for the national flag: indoor, outdoor and one-event-only (like those distributed on Canada Day).

-On this Canada Day, have a look at those magnificent flags flown by the Government of Canada and know that they are all up to standard… our Canadian standard!
+So, next time you’re walking by a Government of Canada building, take a moment to look at those magnificent flags and take pride knowing that they are all up to standard… our Canadian standard!

 - Date modified: